bpptkg/komapy/docs/tutorials/data_transformation.rst

         return [data[0], corrected_data]

-Then add that transformation function to series config:
+Then add that transformation function to the series config:

 .. code-block:: python